-A couple of years ago when we started TAPP Water, we were baffled by the dimensions of plastic polution on a global as well as local scale.
-An early morning stroll on the bach in our home city Barcelona was an eye-opening experience, as it confirmed the shocking stuff we had read about plastic pollution online, including its impact in oceans and marine life.
+A couple of years ago when we started TAPP Water, we were baffled by the dimensions of plastic pollution on a global as well as local scale.
+An early morning stroll on the beach in our home city Barcelona was an eye-opening experience, as it confirmed the shocking stuff we had read about plastic pollution online, including its impact on oceans and marine life.

 Thankfully there are now a lot of organizations now that are fighting plastic waste.

-First of all we hope that you’ve, joined the TAPP Revolution and given up bottled water.
+First of all, we hope that you’ve become a TAPP Hero and given up bottled water.

 Below are 8 of the best initiatives and organizations fighting plastic pollution which we believe are well worth supporting.

-Founded in 2000 on the Canary Islands, the Clean Ocean Project is a donation-based NGO dedicated to raising awareness around the pollution of oceans.
+Founded in 2000 in the Canary Islands, the Clean Ocean Project is a donation-based NGO dedicated to raising awareness about the pollution of oceans.
 They also regularly organize beach cleanings and encourage the avoidance of plastic bags and other single-use plastic items.
 One of the best and most interesting ecologic initiatives in Spain.

-The idea behind The Ocean Cleanup, founded in 2013 by 18 year old Boyan Slut from the Netherlands, is nothing less than the largest ocean cleanup in history, by extracting and intercepting plastic waste in the seas.
+The idea behind The Ocean Cleanup, founded in 2013 by 18-year-old Boyan Slut from the Netherlands, is nothing less than the largest ocean cleanup in history, by extracting and intercepting plastic waste in the seas.
+Since then they’ve also expanded to clean-up solutions for rivers.
 As one of the most ambitious and exciting environmental projects out there, the project has a scope that is actually too large to properly sum it up in a couple of lines.
-That is why we encourage you to head over to their website, and find out more.
+That is why we encourage you to head over to their website and find out more.
 This is maybe the most creative ecologic initiative.

-Founded in 2007, The Story of Stuff is an ecologic initiatives that wants to promote more sustainable ways of producing, using and disposing of stuff in daily life.
+Founded in 2007, The Story of Stuff is an ecologic initiative that wants to promote more sustainable ways of producing, using, and disposing of stuff in daily life.
 The aim is to raise awareness of the indefensible ways many goods are currently made and consumed through insightful and instructive videos and various petitions which you can sign directly on their site.
-Our favourite video?
+Our favorite video?
 The Story of Bottled Water, of course.

-Educational efforts, cleanup initiatives and clean boating are three of the pillars this California-based NGO is built upon.
-Their vision is that of a healthy marine ecosystem, and in order to achieve that, any donation and/or helping hand will be more than welcome.
+Educational efforts, cleanup initiatives, and clean boating are three of the pillars this California-based NGO is built upon.
+Save Our Shores vision is that of a healthy marine ecosystem, and in order to achieve that, any donation and/or helping hand will be more than welcome.